 When Richard Dukas, CEO of Dukas Linden Public Relations in New York, noticed an uptick in political discussions at the office, he brought it up in a staff meeting.
 The purpose wasn’t to shut down the talk, but rather to keep it civil, he told CBS News.

-Depending on your organizational culture, you may want to address a topic in a town hall setting or let employees talk with managers in one-on-one meetings, so they can express their feelings in a safe environment without escalating tensions.
+Depending on your organizational culture, you may want to address a topic in a town hall setting or let employees talk with managers in one-on-one meetings, so they can express their feelings in a safe environment without escalating tensions or causing problems in the workplace.

 There have been many polarizing events in the news recently, including scenes from Charlottesville and political protests in the NFL.
 But there have also been unifying instances, such as the rescue efforts after Hurricane Harvey in Houston.